 I did qualitative research and called friends and spoke with them about how they were handling remote work.
 I did quantitative research and looked at search query trends to better understand what people were searching for online.

 This process was laborious.
 Nights and weekends became dedicated to learning more about the work from home space.
 I translated these learnings into content that I would then share with important people (friends, family, peers) in my life.
 These people, in turn, shared my site with others.

 Getting e-mails and messages from friends of friends or former colleagues about how my blogs helped them successfully work from home accelerated my interest in building more resources, guides, and content that could help these readers.

 So if you want to build a website, make sure to start a site in a vertical you care about.
 Take time to understand what you are building, and why, and ensure your digital fingerprints are across it in detail: take ownership of what the site says, how it looks, and whom it helps.

 The flywheel starts with passion.
-For some that passion might be found in the CBD space or more technical Content Delivery space.
 The list of possible niches is infinite.
 For me it is the work from home space.

 Insight #2: Speed matters, so move quickly